shane-tomlinson/node-font-face-generator/README.md

   "jp":    "japanese"
 };
 ```
-If an exact match is not found for a country specific language, the language's root will be used.
-If a language's location is not found for a multi-location font, `extended` will be used.
+If an exact match is not found for a country specific localeuage, the localeuage's root will be used.
+If a localeuage's url is not found for a multi-url font, `extended` will be used.

 3. Call the `setup` function with the configuration objects.
 ```
 css_generator.setup({
   fonts: font_config,
-  language_to_locations: language_to_locations
+  locale_to_url_keys: locale_to_url_keys
 });
 ```